 Andrew: you mentioned January lot of sales, October, not so many sales.
 Why and what happened when you first learned that

-John: So what happens is, um, October is kind of the end of wedding season.
+Michelle: So what happens is, um, October is kind of the end of wedding season.
 And so we find that typically our customers have bought their ring about ish about a month before they’re winning.
 And so, because the industry kind of takes a lull from like November through, say like, you, know, the end of January, there’s this weird low for us that ends up being, uh, sort of September and the end of September, uh, through the beginning of January, because people are in January, they’re buying for February weddings.

 And so then it just keeps continuing, which is fantastic.

 Andrew: let go of your mom?
 Because, because of the, because of an October experience

 We had to lay off Michelle’s mom and aunt.
 And that was probably some of the worst days of our life.
 It was not,

 Andrew: Did you think you were going to, you’re going to fail at that point?
 Did you think?
 Oh no. Here we go again.
 You did

 John: we were, we were heavily concerned that that was the direction we were going in yet.
 We didn’t know what was happening.
 Honestly, we thought, oh my gosh, like something’s going on with Facebook?

 And the ad, the cost for the ads are going up and the sales are going down and, you know, it was, um, a real cash crunch.
 And then, yeah, it was just well, and

 Michelle: what happens too, is that, um, and correct me if I’m wrong because marketing’s more your bag, but you know, the, it costs more to advertise in November, you know, as you’re going into black Friday And we just like couldn’t afford that either.